Ride with Norman Reedus

-Ride with Norman Reedus is an American travel series that premiered on AMC on June 12, 2016.
+Ride with Norman Reedus is an American docu-travel television series that premiered on AMC on June 12, 2016.
 The series follows actor and motorcycle enthusiast Norman Reedus where he and a guest of the week travel across a different destination on a motorcycle while exploring the city's biker culture and checking out various locales.

-AMC ordered the series on October 29, 2015 with a premiere date set for June 2016.
+AMC ordered the series on October 29, 2015, with a premiere date set for June 2016.
 The idea came from AMC president of original programming Joel Stillerman, who called Reedus about doing a show about his love for motorcycles to which Reedus replied "Yes, yes, yes right away" before Stillerman could change his mind.
 Reedus picks the ride companion for each episode due to their history and location, like Peter Fonda who is known for appearing in the film Easy Rider.

 AMC renewed the series for a six-episode second season on September 23, 2016, which began on November 5, 2017.
 On September 12, 2017, AMC renewed the series for a third season, which premiered on February 10, 2019.
 On January 24, 2019, AMC renewed the series for a fourth season which premiered on March 8, 2020.
 On December 9, 2019, the series was renewed for a fifth season.
+By July 2023, it was renewed for a sixth season, which premiered on September 10, 2023.

+On March 27, 2025, actor Kim Coates posted a picture of himself with Reedus on his Instagram account, saying "Worlds collide.
+Thanks for having me brother. #RIDES7 coming soon." teasing a seventh season of the show.